Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning: Learning Loco-Manipulation Skills

+A good representation of skills makes it easy to compose tasks.
+In general, a skill can be represented explicitly as a state-action trajectory that accomplishes a task or implicitly as a network structure and its learned weights.
+In this subsection, we explore implicit representations for skill composition to achieve versatile and multi-skill tasks.
 Recent learning-based approaches enable smooth transitions between multiple skills.
 Among them, Mixture of Experts (MOE) is widely used.
 MOE employs a hierarchical architecture; it first trains multiple distinct skills, implicitly encoded in low-level expert policies, and then learns a high-level policy to select~\cite{Coros09} or blend~\cite{RAL_MOE_Humanoid} these expert networks.
 This architecture allows for smooth transitions between skills and facilitates the completion of diverse tasks.
-However, MOE encounters expert imbalance issues favoring certain experts while degrading others; which could diminish the diversity provided by the experts.
+However, MOE encounters expert imbalance issues favoring certain experts while degrading others, which could diminish the diversity provided by the experts.
 Instead of obtaining and then blending \textit{multiple} policies, structured representations improve memory efficiency and allow a \textit{single} policy to achieve multiple tasks.
 Next, we introduce three well-received structured representations: motion representation, goal representation, and state transition representation, all shown in Fig.~\ref{fig:combine_skills}.